 Juliet Dawkins, the Executive Director and Founder of LuBird’s, named the foundation in honor of her daughter Lucia, whose nickname is LuBird.
-Lucia was born with Pallister Killian Syndrome (PKS), a rare genetic condition which affects her whole body.
+Lucia was born with Pallister Killian Syndrome (PKS), a rare genetic condition that affects her whole body.

 Dawkins quickly noticed how Lucia was unable to play with her siblings on the playground because the equipment wasn’t accessible due to her physical limitations.

-When the family stumbled up on a supported swing, they placed Lucia in, and she lit up with joy.
+When the family stumbled upon a supported swing, they placed Lucia in, and she lit up with joy.
 It became her favorite thing to do and remains so to this day.

 The Dawkins family began donating supported swings to Denver Parks to bring the same light to other exceptional children.
-These swings can be found at City Park, Cheeseman Park, Congress Park and Central Park in Stapleton, to name a few.
+These swings can be found at City Park, Cheeseman Park, Congress Park, and Central Park in Stapleton, to name a few.

 After visiting an inclusive playground in New Mexico for the first time, they realized the potential to go beyond just supported swings.
 They wanted to bring a playground like it to Denver.

-Several professionals in landscaping, therapy and inclusive playgrounds, and others in the I/DD community teamed up to conceptualize and build the first fully inclusive playground in the Denver-Aurora metro area.
+Several professionals in landscaping, therapy, and inclusive playgrounds, and others in the I/DD community teamed up to conceptualize and build the first fully inclusive playground in the Denver-Aurora metro area.

 Their hope is for all playgrounds in the future to be inclusive playgrounds.
 They’re currently working towards donating at least one supported swing to every park in and around Denver.